V-Sekai/manuals/decisions/20211031-play-preprocessed-animations-on-any-vrm-model.md

 ### Describe the feature / enhancement and how it helps to overcome the problem or limitation

-Need to work out a flow for making animations play back on vrm.
+Need to work out a flow for making #animation play back on vrm.

-**This is dependency for a VRM based character controller that can play existing animation clips and blend them**
+**This is dependency for a VRM based character controller that can play existing #animation clips and blend them**

 ### Describe how your proposal will work, with code, pseudo-code, mock-ups, and/or diagrams